 I have the best job in the world: teaching teens science!Being a graduate of West Linn High School back in the day has its advantages...
 I have a really old (and ugly) WLHS official letterman's jacket, and of course more importantly, I've been taught by the best of the best!
-Prior to becoming a teacher twenty-six years ago, I had many odd jobs (from flipping pizzas at West Linn Round Table to cleaning everything at WL's Fit For Life).
+Prior to becoming a teacher twenty-seven years ago, I had many odd jobs (from flipping pizzas at West Linn Round Table to cleaning everything at WL's Fit For Life).
 One of my more interesting jobs was working for Hasbro Toys in Rhode Island (one of the world's largest toy manufacturers).
 I worked in their Chemistry Laboratory where I was responsible for testing toys for heavy metal content (lead, mercury, and arsenic among others), and I helped the research and development department with new and improved products such as creating new "Play-Doh" colors and dough types (glitter, cookie dough, etc.).
 It was there at Hasbro, after much prayer, that the idea of becoming a teacher was born!
 My husband and I quit work, packed up our house, and moved back to Oregon from Rhode Island (another story for another day) so that we could become teachers!
 (And, live in the best state in the nation!)

 My teaching career began back in 1995 at Sam Barlow High School, and I was blessed with a teaching job at West Linn High School two years later.
 I have always loved teaching, from day one, and I look forward to each and every day!